The Forever Purge: Sequel

 Although The Forever Purge was intended to be the final installment of the franchise, producer Blum stated in June 2021 that he intends to make additional Purge films, and that he is working on convincing DeMonaco to continue the story.
 In July 2021, DeMonaco confirmed his concept for a sixth film to focus on Frank Grillo's character Leo Barnes from Anarchy and Election Year, and to incorporate a worldwide Purge, a concept developed for a potential third season of The Purge television series, which was scrapped.
+In July 2025, DeMonaco advised Bloody Disgusting that he had completed a script with the assistance of his wife, and advised that a 'favourite character' – believed to be Frank Grillo's character Leo Barnes – would be returning, along with a greater emphasis on 'female heroes'.